daspinola/pwa-201/README.md

-# Progressive web app - 101
+# Progressive web app - 201

-This is an intro project for progressive web apps that pass 100% in Google Lighthouse checks
+This is a progressive web app project that takes advantage of caching json, the "message" event and push notifications.

 ## Make it run